'Interdisciplinary Training in Microbial Pathogenesis and Immunology'

-The training program ‘Interactions at the Microbe-Host Interface’ at the Oregon Health & Science University in Portland has been supported by the National Institutes of Allergy and Infectious Disease since 1995.
-The objective of this program is to provide enhanced interdisciplinary scientific and career training to graduate students and postdoctoral fellows working with infectious micro-organisms and especially studying the interface between these pathogens and their human hosts.
-Associated areas of research include pathogenic bacteria, viruses, parasites, and the host immune responses against these microbes.
-A non-inclusive list of pathogens and related topics under study by program faculty include:
+The training program ‘Interdisciplinary Training in Microbial Pathogenesis and Immunology’ at the Oregon Health & Science University in Portland, Oregon is supported by the National Institutes of Allergy and Infectious Disease since 2023.
+The objective of this program is to provide enhanced interdisciplinary scientific and career training to graduate students and postdoctoral fellows working with infectious microorganisms and/or immune responses against pathogens.
+A non-inclusive list of active areas of scientific investigation include:

-- Viruses: Human Immunodeficiency Virus (HIV), Simian Immunodeficiency Virus (SIV), cytomegalovirus, herpes viruses, Dengue, Zika and West Nile viruses, rhesus macaque rabdinovirus (RRV), Chikungunya virus.
+- Viruses: Human Immunodeficiency Virus (HIV), Simian Immunodeficiency Virus (SIV), Herpesviruses, Poxviruses, Dengue, Zika, Chikungunya and West Nile viruses, Enteric viruses

-- Immunology: Innate and adaptive immune responses, B cells, T cells, macrophages, dendritic cells, chemokines and cytokines, interferons, vaccine development.
+- Immunology: Innate and adaptive immune responses to infections, B cells, T cells, macrophages, dendritic cells, chemokines and cytokines, interferons, vaccine development.